EBI-Metagenomics/EMG-docs/docs/faqs.rst

 What kind of sequence data does the service accept?
 ---------------------------------------------------
 MGnify accepts sequencing data from a wide range of platforms, including Roche 454, Illumina and Ion Torrent.
 In addition to analysis of whole-genome shotgun (WGS) assemblies, sequenced metagenomic and metatranscriptomic samples, it also provides analysis of 16S and 18S ribosomal RNA (rRNA) amplicon data.
-If you would like to submit Oxford Nanopore sequences, we suggest you `contact us <metagenomics-help@ebi.ac.uk>`_ prior to submission.
+We do not currently support analysis of long read data.
+We are in the process of expanding our assembly pipeline to make this available to users in the future.

 Can I submit assembled metagenomic sequences for analysis?
 ----------------------------------------------------------